Nurassyl-lab/Federated-Heterogeneous-CSI-Estimations/README.md

 Information of encoded features of data with heterogeneity 50%
 ![data5](https://github.com/Nurassyl-lab/Federated-Heterogeneous-CSI-Estimations/blob/main/pictures/grid.png)

+!Label name desciription: M#D# -> M#-model_number, D#-data_number.
+(EX: M1D0 means that this results were obrained using model 1 on dataset of class 0)

 For this case the compression rate was 99.375%.

 ### Setup 1: UE selection